zlElo/zlElo/README.md

 # 💫 About Me:
 Hello there 👋🏼,
 zlElo here!
-Nice that you look around on my profile :) I'm a hobby developer with Python as main-language.
+Nice that you look around on my profile :) I'm a hobby developer and code in Python and Kotlin.
 I love OpenSource projects!
 Thats the reason, why I use Signal instead of WhatsApp or sth. like that since over 3 years.

 ## 🌐 Socials: